pallets/click/docs/utils.rst

 .. versionadded:: 2.0

-Sometimes you have command line scripts that need to process a lot of data but you want to quickly show the user some progress about how long that will take.
+Sometimes, you have command line scripts that need to process a lot of data, but you want to quickly show the user some progress about how long that will take.
 Click supports simple progress bar rendering for that through the :func:`progressbar` function.